Assistant manager, Liverpool, 1998-2004

 I said: “Of course I do, yeah.
 When would you like to see me?”

 Not knowing what was happening, I headed up to David Moores’ house.
 All of the directors were sitting around there – Rick Parry, David Moores, Tom Saunders.
 It was like a funeral parlour.

 “Phil, we’ve had a chat,” Peter Robinson said.
 “Roy’s resigned.
 We’ve spoken about what we need, and we need some discipline brought back into the club.

 “We need somebody who can stand up to the players and be strong.
 Somebody who’s got Liverpool’s DNA in them.

 “Tom Saunders said: ‘You have to bring Phil Thompson back.’
 We would like you to be assistant manager to Gérard Houllier.”

-"He knew so much about football and how to communicate it"
+"He knew so much, and about how he should communicate it"

 My mind cast back to my first meeting with Gérard.